vickyinguo/getting-and-cleaning-data-course-project-human-activity/README.md

  - print out the tidy data set to folder

 The codebook.md in this repo describes the variables in the output file

+The output file contains subject, activity and mean of the selected features of each subject and each activity.